drshahizan/software-engineering/proposal/submission/sec02/Allen/readme.md

 The KTDI Minimarket Online System is a web-based application for managing the operations of a mini mart.
 It allows customers to browse and purchase products online, while providing the mini mart staff with tools for inventory management, order processing, and sales analysis.
 - Data Storage and Management:
 The system will utilize a Relational Database Management System (RDBMS) for storing and managing data.
 The database will be hosted on a dedicated database server, ensuring data integrity and security.
 Regular backups will be performed to prevent data loss.
-- The proposed system architecture for the KTDI Dewi Kayangan Enterprise Online System will be a multi-tier architecture consisting of a presentation layer, application layer, and data layer as the following:
+- The proposed system architecture for the KTDI MINIMARKET ONLINE SYSTEM will be a multi-tier architecture consisting of a presentation layer, application layer, and data layer as the following:

 - Programming languages: